serverless/serverless/docs/providers/google/guide/quick-start.md

 This guide is designed to help you get started as quick as possible.

+**Note: Google Cloud support is currently experimental and may not yet be appropriate for production usage.**

 ## 1. Create a new service

 1. Create a new service with the [`google-nodejs`](https://github.com/serverless/serverless/tree/master/lib/plugins/create/templates/google-nodejs) template